juliangruber/review/README.md

 Cache rendered snapshots for `expires` seconds in `dir`.

-### review#cookies([cookie, cookie, ...])
+### review#cookie(cookie)

-An array of cookies that PhatomJS will use when requesting all pages.
+Add a cookie for PhantomJS to use.
+Can be called multiple times, to set multiple cookies.

-The individual cookie format is:
+The cookie format is:

 ```js
 {